Sales and marketing directors all ask the same question: “How do I get my products or services in front of the right people at the right time?”

 This type of segmentation is especially useful for fleet routing and tracking, a pain point few go-to-market territory management strategies adequately address.
 It can help build more accurate predictive models that can assist route optimization.

-A lot of ground has been covered in this post, and I added links throughout on additional resources to specific topics covered in more depth.
+A lot of ground has been covered in this post, and we added links throughout on additional resources to specific topics covered in more depth.

 Clearly, customer segmentation is pivotal in commercial strategy across a wide range of sectors, including many that we didn’t even cover in this post (like healthcare).
 But sales and marketing leaders will continue to struggle if they don’t include new, location-driven data sources in their segmentation.